 Rewards rate winner: Savor

-The Savor also comes out ahead in this category since you’ll earn 4 percent back on dining and entertainment instead of just 3 percent back with the SavorOne.
-Both cash back credit cards let you earn the same 3 percent back at grocery stores (excluding superstores like Walmart and Target), 1 percent back on all other spending and 8 percent back on tickets purchased via Vivid Seats through Jan.
-31, 2023.
+The Savor also comes out ahead in this category since you’ll earn 4 percent back on dining, entertainment and popular streaming services instead of just 3 percent back on these purchases with the SavorOne.
+However, both cards let you earn the same 3 percent back at grocery stores (excluding superstores like Walmart and Target), 5 percent back on hotels and rental cars booked through Capital One Travel, 8 percent back on Capital One Entertainment purchases and 1 percent back on all other spending.

-The SavorOne also wins in the annual fee category since it doesn’t have one.
-By contrast, the Savor comes with a $95 annual fee that is not waived the first year.
+The SavorOne wins in this category since it doesn’t charge an annual fee.
+In contrast, the Savor comes with a $95 annual fee.

 Foreign transaction fee winner: Tie

-Neither of these cash back cards charges a foreign transaction fee when you use your credit card to make purchases outside of the United States.
+Neither of these cash back cards charges a foreign transaction fee when making purchases outside of the United States.
 As a result, they tie in this category.

 Which card earns the most?

-Considering these cards are so similar, the main way to know which card will help you earn more rewards is figuring out how much you spend on dining and entertainment.
-If you spend a lot in these two categories every month, then paying the $95 annual fee on the Savor could easily put you ahead.
+To figure out which card will help you earn more rewards, first determine how much you spend on dining, entertainment and streaming services.
+If you spend a lot in these three categories every month, then paying the $95 annual fee on the Savor could easily put you ahead.

 Capital One Savor vs. SavorOne spending example

 Imagine for a moment you dine out for work or leisure most days of the week, and that you frequently spend money on purchases Capital One deems as entertainment.
-Entertainment purchases could include “ticket purchases made at movie theaters, sports promoters (professional and semiprofessional live events), theatrical promoters, amusement parks, tourist attractions, aquariums, zoos, dance halls, record stores, pool halls or bowling alleys,” according to Capital One.
+For example, entertainment purchases include movie tickets, theatrical promoters, sports promoters, amusement parks, tourist attractions, aquariums, zoos, dance halls, bowling alleys, pool halls and record stores.

 Why should you get the Capital One Savor?

-You’ll also receive extended warranties, travel accident insurance, 24-hour travel assistance services and other basic cardholder benefits.
+You’ll also receive extended warranty coverage, travel accident insurance, 24-hour travel assistance services, complimentary concierge services and other basic cardholder benefits.

 As a true cash back credit card, the Savor lets you redeem cash back at any time and in any amount you want.
-You can also redeem for statement credits or gift cards or use your rewards to make purchases on Amazon.com.
+You can redeem rewards for statement credits, checks, gift cards or paying for purchases on Amazon.com or PayPal.
 Also, your rewards won’t expire for the life of the account.

 Recommended credit score

-Consumers usually need good credit or better to qualify for rewards credit cards, which means having a FICO score of 670 or better.
+Consumers usually need good to excellent credit to qualify for most rewards credit cards, which means having a FICO score of 670 or better.
 However, you may have a better chance for approval if your credit score is considered very good, or your score is 740 or higher.